Join-in Hermitage Museum tour

 Today in the Manege Hall of the Small Hermitage, a large-scale archaeological exhibition “Gods, People, Heroes” was opened, organized jointly with the National Archaeological Museum of Naples and the Archaeological Park of Pompeii.
 Visitors will be able to see the works of ancient art from Pompeii and Herculaneum.
 These cities were completely destroyed in the I century as a result of the eruption of Vesuvius.
 Guests will see more than 200 items: murals, mosaics, sculptures made of bronze and marble, objects made of glass and ceramics, bronze products.

-The exhibition will be opened until June, 23rd.
+The exhibition will be open until June, 23rd.

 Ginza Project presented their concept of abandoned greenhouses renewal in the Tavrichesky Garden on the corner of Potemkina and Shpalernaya streets.
 Being destroyed for many years since the Soviet era, with an area of more than 26 thousand square meters. the space will be radically rebuilt and transformed into a modern public space with recreational, educational and gastronomic zones.
 The place is still seen as a concept, however local authorities are looking into developing this concept into a real project.